aws-neuron/aws-neuron-sdk/release-notes/index.rst

 What's New
 ^^^^^^^^^^

-This release adds support for FSDP, introduces new features, performance optimizations, minor enhancements and bug fixes.
+This release adds support for introduces new features, performance optimizations, minor enhancements and bug fixes.
 This release introduces the following:

 .. list-table::
    :widths: auto